sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * PLAY with dog

 In the dog encounter, PLAY BALL is recognized.
 So is THROW BALL.
 You still die, but at least the stock answer "With who?" now has an answer.

+* BALL works anywhere

+The crystal ball can now be used to destroy any open door, not just the final one.
+This allows earlier discovery of its purpose.